 Our properties are subject to various covenants, laws and ordinances and certain of our properties are also subject to the rules of the various Home Owner Associations ("HOAs") where such properties are located.
-We believe that we are in compliance with such covenants, laws, ordinances and rules, and we also require that our tenants agree to comply with such covenants, laws, ordinances and rules in their leases with us.
+We believe that we are in compliance with such covenants, laws, ordinances and rules, and we also require that our tenants agree to comply with such covenants, laws, ordinances and rules.